beejjorgensen/bgc/src/bgc_part_0750_typedef.md

     int leg_count, speed;
 } animal;                         // <-- new name

-//struct animal y;  // ERROR: this no longer works animal z;           // This works because "animal" is an alias
+//struct animal y;  // ERROR: this no longer works--no such struct! animal z;           // This works because "animal" is an alias
 ```